shoaib-eth/shoaib-eth/README.md

 - 🌱 I'm currently learning about the latest advancements in decentralized technologies.
 - 👯 I'm looking to collaborate on interesting blockchain projects.
 - 🤝 I'm looking for help with exploring new web3 frameworks and tools.
-- ⚡ Fun fact: I believe that blockchain has the potential to revolutionize various industries!
+- ⚡ Fun fact : I believe that blockchain has the potential to revolutionize various industries!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/shoaib-khan-649599273)